 There are also other pros because they are contractors and not employees.
 I didn’t need to be in the office space and all that.
 But I really became addicted to that.
-And now my Amazon business is entirely remote, FreeeUp which I have a 20-person internal team, both US and Non-US remote.
+And now my Amazon business is entirely remote, FreeeUp which I have a 20-person internal group of assistants, both US and Non-US remote.
 And then we have a network of 400 freelancers that we make available to our clients that are also remote.
-So, that’s kind of how I took that step from having that office-internal employees to just an entirely remote team.
+So, that’s kind of how I took that step from having that office internal employees to just an entirely remote group.

 Tracey: The one thing I like about the virtual assistant, something that I talk to people about, is that with an employee, you are paying them for 8 hours a day, whether they’re filing their nails or are actually getting work done.
 With virtual assistants, you are really only paying the time they are actually working.
 So, it may seem like you’re paying more in the short run but in the long run, you are saving thousands of dollars versus hiring an employee.
 You don’t have benefits.
 You don’t have any of that stuff.

 Tracey: Yeah, that’s true.
-I also have a problem with firing because I get really close with my team members even if my team are all subcontractors.
+I also have a problem with firing because I get really close with the workers I hire even if they are all subcontractors.
 We work so close together that we would become friends and so I still have that problem.
 I have to keep remembering, it’s business, and it’s not personal.
 It may seem personal but it’s not, it’s a business decision.

-Nathan: Yeah, the way I look at it is I owe it to the other 400 people in my network and the other people in my team to make the best decisions for my company.
+Nathan: Yeah, the way I look at it is I owe it to the other 400 people in my network and the other people as assistants to make the best decisions for the marketplace.
 And so that’s the only way you can look at it.
 Firing people sucks, it still sucks.
 It’s never going to get better.
 But you kinda understand that there’s personal and there’s business.

-Tracey: So, before we talk about how your company actually works, let’s talk about the whole virtual assistant thing.
+Tracey: So, before we talk about how FreeeUp actually works, let’s talk about the whole virtual assistant thing.
 How does somebody – how do you know when a VA is the right fit for you in FreeeUp?

 How to Know When a VA is the Right Fit